mjacobs02/GenAI-Education/risks_ai.md

-# Dangers
+# Risks

 Generative AI has the potential to facilitate learning, but it also brings risks that can quietly weaken the very skills education is meant to develop.
 At their core, these risks reveal how the traditional approach to education is incompatible with generative AI.
 When our systems for delivering and assessing knowledge remain unchanged, AI turns into a replacement for learning instead of a tool.
-Some of these dangers include:
+Some of these risks include:

 ````{grid} 3
 :gutter: 3